Install in dev mode

 In the dialog:

-2. There’s a filter text field at the top
+2. A filter text field at the top narrows the list in real time.

-Result: A new Node2D appears under Root in the Scene Tree.
+Result: A new Node2D appears under the selected node (or the root) in the Scene Tree.

 Verify: